-4 In a letter to Thurlow Weed, written during the final weeks of the Civil War, Lincoln stated that his Second Inaugural Address would not be "immediately popular," with its inclusive message and refusal to lay blame.
+&lt;sup>5 In a letter to Thurlow Weed, written during the final weeks of the Civil War, Lincoln stated that his Second Inaugural Address would not be "immediately popular," with its inclusive message and refusal to lay blame.
 The letter is also a rare declaration of Lincoln's faith in God.

-5 Just 701 words long, Lincoln's Second Inaugural Address took only six or seven minutes to deliver, yet contains many of the most memorable phrases in American political oratory.
+&lt;sup>6 Just 701 words long, Lincoln's Second Inaugural Address took only six or seven minutes to deliver, yet contains many of the most memorable phrases in American political oratory.
 The speech contained neither gloating nor rejoicing.
 Rather, it offered Lincoln's most profound reflections on the causes and meaning of the war.

-6 Lincoln's second inaugural address, given on March 4, 1965, would precede his death by a mere 40 days.
+&lt;sup>7 Lincoln's second inaugural address, given on March 4, 1965, would precede his death by a mere 40 days.
 With its biblical allusions, alliteration, repetition, and parallel structure, and its reliance on one-syllable words, the address has the power of a sermon.
 It incorporates many of the themes of the religious revivals: sin, sacrifice, and redemption.
-The Defendant would ask the court to consider this last attribute, "redemption", when assessing a proper sentence.
+The Defendant would ask the Court to consider this last attribute, "redemption", when assessing a proper sentence.

-Lincoln.
-We have the chance to be as Lincoln had hoped, to exercise grace and charity, and to restore healing.
-Alternatively, we can follow the mistakes of our past: to be harsh, seek vengeance and revenge, and continue to lead the nation down its present regrettable path.
-How this Court deals with PAUL HODGKINS can stands as a symbol of what we are and, in the event, "charity" is given, what President Lincoln hoped we would always be: A nation that forgives, gives undeserved grace, and restoration that promotes healing.
+reconstruction of the South led to 100 years of racial animosity and injustice, that was not addressed until the Civil Rights Act of 1964.
+The vengeance and malice of reconstruction as a result of Lincoln's death led to harsh feelings, harsh outcomes, and bitterness that divided the country along racial and regional lines.
+Today, the country is as divided as it was in the 1850's.
+But today, this Court has a chance to make a difference.
+The Court has a chance to emulate Lincoln.
+We have the chance to be as Lincoln had hoped, to exercise grace and charity, and to restore healing for those who seek forgiveness.
+Alternatively, we can follow the mistakes of our past: to be harsh, seek vengeance, retribution, and revenge, and continue to watch the nation go down its present regrettable path.
+How this Court deals with PAUL HODGKINS can stand as a symbol of what we are and, in the event, "charity" is given, what President Lincoln hoped we would always be: A nation that forgives, gives undeserved grace, and restoration that promotes healing.